AZ-400: Designing and Implementing Microsoft DevOps Solutions

 How IaC Works in Azure

-Source Control Essentials for IaC
+Source Control for IaC

 The image outlines three aspects of source control in Infrastructure as Code (IaC): branching strategies, commit guidelines, and pull requests for code reviews.

-Automated Testing in IaC
+Automated Testing for IaC

 The image illustrates the automation of testing for Infrastructure as Code (IaC) with three steps: unit tests for individual modules, integration tests for combined components, and security tests for compliance checks.